Friday Osanebi

-Friday Ossai Osanebi (born October 7th) is a member of the Delta State House of Assembly the Lawmaker representing Ndokwa East Local Government Constituency in the State House of Assembly.
+Friday Ossai Osanebi (born 7 October 1980) is a member of the Delta State House of Assembly the Lawmaker representing Ndokwa East Local Government Constituency in the State House of Assembly.
+The current deputy governor of delta state.

 Early life and education

 Friday Osanebi was born on October 7, 1980, He grew up with his families, Mother and Father, Chief and Mrs Ossai Osanebi of Umuedem Quarters Beneku Town, Ndokwa East Local Government Area of Delta State.